-The fair value of cash and balances with bank is their carrying amounts ii.
-Loans and advances to customers:
+The fair value of cash and balances with bank is their carrying amounts

 For loans and advances to customers, the fair value of floating rate loans is their carrying amounts.
 Loans and advances are presented net of provisions for impairment.
 The fair value of loans and advances to customers with a residual maturity of less than one year generally approximates the carrying value.
 The fair value of fixed rate loans were calculated based on discounted cash flows using a current lending rate.